-- a.
+a.
 Pregame Tasks & Instruction

-- Tasks prior to Pregame Conference
+- Tasks prior to pregame briefing

 - Make sure you have your tools and know how to operate them properly

-- Make sure you are aware of the local conditions as per the Tournament Director's instruction
+- Make sure you are aware of the local court abnormalities

-- Review the scoresheet, making sure you understand it and that it is correct
+- o Review the scoresheet, making sure you understand it and that it is correct

-- Check that the players are not related to you or are your playing partners.
-If so, pass the match to another Referee
+- Check that the Players are not related to you or are your playing partners.

+If so, have the Tournament desk reassign the match

 - Start timer for specified pregame time

-- Check court and net area for abnormalities
+- o Check court and net area

-- Pregame Conference
+- Pregame Briefing

-- Call the players to the net to conduct pregame conference
+- o Call the players to the net to conduct pregame briefing

-- The Tournament Director should have provided guidance
+- The Tournament Director may have sent an email to all the Players indicating the responsibilities of Players and Referees.
+If not, be prepared.

-- If not be prepared.
-Refer to Appendix A Pregame Conference.
+See Appendix A Pregame Briefing

 - Highlights

 - Check for and ask for the removal of 'recreational' ear buds.
 Be aware of hearing impaired conditions.

-- Player identities
+- Identify Players

-- Starting servers
+- Identify Starting servers

-- Inspect paddles and ask players if their paddle is approved.
+- Inspect paddles and confirm the player's paddle is USA Pickleball approved

-- Continue pregame warm up if time permits
+- o Continue pregame warm up if time permits

-- After Pregame Conference
+- During warmup

-- o Complete any scoresheet notes required
+- Complete any scoresheet notes required

-- For reference pay attention to players' serve styles
+- o For reference pay attention to players' serve styles

-- Orient the scoresheet with the clip of the clipboard pointing towards the serving team
+- o Ensure the clip of the clipboard points towards the serving team

-- At T-1 minute announce "1 minute"
+- When stopwatch reaches 1 minute (T-1) remaining announce "1 minute"

-- At T-15 seconds announce "15 seconds", give game ball to team with first serve
+- When stopwatch reaches 15 seconds (T-15) remaining announce "15 seconds", allow the team who will begin serving the match to choose game ball

 - At time equals T-0

-- \circ Make sure you are in 'position'
+- Make sure you are in your referee position

-- Clear/stop stopwatch if active
+- Clear stopwatch

-- \circ $\;$ Address each team by name as one last confirmation of identities $\;$
+- O In the first game of the match you may address each team by name as one last confirmation of identities.
+NOTE: Do not identify the starting Server or starting Receiver by name.

-- Call "Time in" or if applicable, "Game 1 Time in"

-- Be aware of all player readiness
+- o Be aware of all Player's readiness

+- o Call "Game 1, Time in, the score"

-- Call the score and start the 10 second count
+- Start 10 second count